Dixie Chicks comments on George W. Bush: Legacy

 In May 2006, Maines rescinded the apology she had made in 2003, saying: "I don't feel that way any more.
 I don't feel [Bush] is owed any respect whatsoever."
 The backlash was documented in the 2006 documentary Dixie Chicks: Shut Up and Sing.
 The television network NBC refused to air a commercial for the documentary, citing a policy against ads dealing with "public controversy".
 The commercials were also declined by CW.
 The film's distributor, Harvey Weinstein, said: "It's a sad commentary about the level of fear in our society that a movie about a group of courageous entertainers who were blacklisted for exercising their right of free speech is now itself being blacklisted by corporate America."

 As of 2006, many stations still refused to play the Dixie Chicks.
 Focus tests by KFKF-FM in Kansas City found that listeners still disliked them; the program director said: "It's not the music, because we're playing them the hits they used to love.
 It's something visceral.
 I've never seen anything like it."
 Maguire said she would rather have a smaller group of dedicated fans than "people that have us in their five-disc changer with Reba McEntire and Toby Keith".
 The Guardian connected the radio blacklisting to a fall in female artists in the annual top 100 country songs, from 38% in 1999 to 18% in 2015.

 In 2006, the Dixie Chicks released the single "Not Ready to Make Nice", addressing the criticism.
-In June, they returned to Shepherd's Bush Empire and sold T-shirts with the legend "The Only Bush we Trust is Shepherd's Bush".
+In June, they returned to Shepherd's Bush Empire and sold T-shirts with the words "the only Bush we trust is Shepherd's Bush".
 Maines reiterated that they were ashamed that Bush came from Texas.
 Sales of the Dixie Chicks' next album, Taking the Long Way (2006), and tour fell short of expectations, but the album won five Grammy Awards, including Album of the Year.
 After their performance at the 2007 Grammy Awards, the Dixie Chicks went on hiatus until 2013.